 We took many swords and ground the blades thin near the point and added serrations.

 We made 6' handles of wood so they could not easily throw anything in the eyes of our men.
 Then we attached heavy weights of maybe 20 or 30 pounds near the handle so a blow from their sword or battle axe would not knock it aside easily.

-[Later I was looking at artefacts and saw pictures of old bone points that people used to use for harpoons head like these (right).
+[Later I was looking at artifacts and saw pictures of old bone points that people used to use for harpoons head like these (right).

-Our men put little pieces of animal skins on our their helmets just to let the Berserkers know that we knew exactly what was under the skins.
+Our men put little pieces of animal skins on our their helmets just to mock and let the Berserkers know that we knew exactly what was under the skins.

 We were a fishing village and they attacked us there.
 They came at us as a group with their leader in front.
 He was the biggest and strongest and so our biggest and strongest stood up in front of him and picked up a spear [harpoon] from a stack of them and simply thrust it into the Berserker as he ran right into it.
 It went right through the Berserker's shield and about 12 inches into his chest.
 I do recall he had two swords he was swinging madly in circles windmill style so he couldn't just stop and that caused our spear [harpoon] to tear him up inside.
 About ten seconds later all the blood went from his face and he went white and just fell over dead.
 We thought he must have been on some drug because he just stood there as if nothing was happening until he fell down dead.

 All the other berserkers just stopped in mid scream and looked at each other.
 Then they turned and ran away.

 I was not in on this part of it but apparently our men hunted them down and killed them all.
 That way they never came back.
 Since they never learned what we did or how we defeated them without loosing any of our own men they did not know how to counter it.
 They didn’t want to lose any more men to find out either.